gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 This to prevent down grade attacks on the negotiation if other protection solutions where offered. {{sctp-DTLS-PVALID-message}}
 illustrates the message structure.
-This message is exchanged after the SCTP assocation reached VALIDATION state on stream 0 as reliably DATA message using a dedicated PPID to enable the key-exchange mechanism to be the receiver of the message and thus validate the the negotiation.
+This message is exchanged after the SCTP assocation reached VALIDATION state on stream 0 as reliable sent DATA message identified using the dedicated PVALID PPID=4243 ({{sec-iana-ppid}}) to enable the key-exchange mechanism to be the receiver of the message and thus validate the the negotiation.

 ~~~~~~~~~~~ aasvg